Published: 20th June 2022

 The court may decide the best way forward is for one shareholder to buy out the other.
 If this is possible it allows them to carry on and take the business forward as they see fit, whilst enabling their counterpart to step away from the company.

 It must be said that it’s helpful to reach a resolution as quickly as possible in these circumstances.
-A serious dispute between directors is very distracting – it can quickly affect profits and the business’ reputation.
+A serious dispute between shareholders is very distracting – it can quickly affect profits and the business’ reputation.

-It’s advisable to seek professional advice as soon as possible if you’re a 50% shareholder and are in dispute with the other director.
+It’s advisable to seek professional advice as soon as possible if you’re a 50% shareholder and are in dispute with the other shareholder.
 Whether you want to liquidate your company or carry on alone, we can provide independent guidance that helps you move forward.

 Please get in touch with our expert team at Begbies Traynor Group.
 We offer free, same-day consultations so we can quickly assess your situation and present your best options.